What kind of applicants are you looking for?

 Where would I live?

 Santa Rosa can best be thought of as a city with four large neighborhoods (or quadrants) and a downtown in the middle.
 Each quadrant has its own character, and there are many different nice neighborhoods to choose from.
-While most physicians live in Santa Rosa, you can also live in a wide variety of settings just within a 20 minute radius of Santa Rosa, including Sebastopol, Windsor, Kenwood, Rohnert Park (home to Sonoma State University), and Petaluma.
-There are also beautiful rural settings in “west county,” such as Forestville.
+While most physicians live in Santa Rosa, you can also live in a wide variety of settings just within a 20-minute radius of Santa Rosa, including Sebastopol, Healdsburg, Windsor, Kenwood, Rohnert Park (home to Sonoma State University), and Petaluma.
+There are also beautiful rural settings in “west county,” such as Forestville and Graton.
+Here in Sonoma County, you can choose your setting.
+You can live downtown, or beside vineyards, apple farms, or live oak and redwood forests.
+You can enjoy a garden year-round, whether it be greens, succulents, or fruit trees.
 It is also feasible to take advantage of the reverse commute into Santa Rosa from Marin County.

 Can residents moonlight?